dfrappart/dfrappart.github.io/_posts/2023-04-17-AKS_Workload_Identity.markdown

 ```

-The secret defined in the secret store is availabl eon the pods, with a grnaular access granted with the managed identity on the Azure side and the service account on the kubernetes side:
+The secret defined in the secret store is available on the pods, with a grnaular access granted with the managed identity on the Azure side and the service account on the kubernetes side:

 ```bash